 How to Iron Fusible Interfacing

-Place a pressing cloth on your ironing board to protect it from the interfacing’s adhesive.
-Place your fabric on the pressing cloth, wrong side up.
-Place your fusible interfacing onto the fabric, glue-see down.
-Place another pressing cloth down on top of your interfacing, to prevent your iron from sticking to the adhesive.
+Place another pressing cloth down on top of your interfacing.
+This will prevent your iron from sticking to the adhesive.
 Gently lay it down, careful not to move the pieces underneath out of place.

-After ironing the entire surface, peel back the pressing cloth and check to make sure the bond is permanent; otherwise, the interfacing will separate from the fabric as you wash and wear the item.
+After ironing the entire surface, peel back the pressing cloth and check to make sure the bond is permanent.
+Otherwise, the interfacing will separate from the fabric as you wash and wear the item.

 Sew-In Interfacing